NISH1001/bits-and-paradoxes/README.md

-# articles
+# Bits and Paradoxes

-All things I loved reading about
+All things I loved consuming to reinforce my prior beliefs of the world around.
 ---

 ## All Things Coding and Software Engineering